In this class, students learn how to:

-- All work must be submitted on D2L.
+- All work must be submitted via Canvas.

 - Extra-credit assignments are optional and granted case-by-case dependent on significant contribution to the class or assignments.

-- The same deadlines apply to both on-campus and off-campus students
+- The same deadlines apply to both on-campus and distance (off-campus) students

-- All Honor Code applies to all students
+- University of Colorado Boulder Honor Code applies to all students

 - Zero tolerance for cheating.
 At any level and in any form cheating will result in automatic failing grade F for all parties